Kobeyvines/airbnb_analysis_nairobi/README.md

 *   Are there price gaps where new listings could compete?

 *   Which listing types have declining revenue trends?
+(Since we don't have date columns, trends might be tricky to unpack)

 ---